 With the a6500, we don’t worry about that because we know the video will be stable anyway.

-What lenses do we use for travel vlogging?
+Lenses for travel vlogging?

 We needed two lenses – a regular “walking around” lens and a wide-angle lens.